AzureAD/microsoft-authentication-library-for-android/docs/publicclientapplication.md

 - Single Account Public Client Application - Which is intended to be used by applications that only expect one account to be in use at a time
   - For example: Line of business applications
-- Multiple Account Public Client Applications - Which is intended to be used by applications that expect their user to have multiple accounts and to want to use multiple accounts at the same time.
+- Multiple Account Public Client Applications - Which is intended to be used by B2C applications and applications that expect their user to have multiple accounts and to want to use multiple accounts at the same time.
   - For example: Email clients

 ## Factory Methods